pulumi/docs/content/blog/unit-testing-assets/index.md

 ## Secrets

 When working with secrets, we want to ensure that provided values are secret and that corresponding outputs are secret.
-This helps ensure that our state never contains plaintext values that are meant to be secret.
+This helps ensure that our state never contains secrets as plaintext values.
 We can write a simple test to check this:

 **test_infra.py**: